 Using whole milk or heavy cream will make your potatoes have a richer flavor and a fluffier texture.
-However, an excellent way to reduce caloric intake without sacrificing on taste is to use skim milk.
+However, an excellent way to reduce caloric intake without sacrificing taste is to use skim milk.

 Mashed potatoes can be very bland without a little salt.
-The experts who are the best at knowing how to make mashed potatoes recommend adding salt to the boiling water while the potatoes cook and then adding a pinch more of salt to the pot as you mash the potatoes.
+The experts who are the best at knowing how to make mashed potatoes recommend adding salt to the boiling water while the potatoes cook and then adding a pinch more salt to the pot as you mash the potatoes.

 Salt adds flavor and helps to bring out the natural goodness of the potatoes.
 However, you should be careful!
 Too much salt can quickly ruin a tasty side dish of potatoes.

 Pepper, garlic, herbs, Dijon mustard, and chives are all things that can be added to the pot to make it better.
 After we cover the basics of how to make mashed potatoes, we’ll talk about some variations which may make everyone in your family smile.